-When shopping for a home, your real estate agent can suggest some things you’ll want to keep your eye out for in the maintenance of the house.
+When shopping for a home, your real estate agent can suggest some maintenance issues you’ll want to keep your eye out for in the house.
 It’s a good idea to look at things objectively, and to be able to properly document any potential issues before you buy or put in an offer.
 We’ve compiled a detailed list of some important areas to look at when browsing through a home.

 Before you actually buy the house you’ll be relying on a professional home inspection but you’ll be personally aware of any issues, so you can cross check that they’ve been dealt with.

 Pro Tip: Don’t get distracted by fancy granite countertops and sprawling hardwood floors.
 There are many other things that buyers should instead be looking at when viewing a home they may purchase.

 If you find any issues that are listed below, note that none of these things are deal breakers.
 In general, any defects you find don’t necessarily mean you should avoid purchasing the house.